Best Spring Break Ideas for Families in the Southeast

 New Orleans' atmospheric French Quarter.
 Photo by Calee Allen/Adobe Stock

 Here are five of my favorite Southeastern getaways with kids.
 They’re at their best this time of year, in the sweet spot between drizzly winter and sticky summer, and each of them offers an enticing range of activities for kids of all ages.
-Above all, they embody the inimitable sense of place that makes this region so special.
+Above all, they embody the inimitable sense of place that makes this region special.

-Best Spring Break Destinations in the Southeast
+Best Family Spring Break Ideas in the Southeast

 Charleston, South Carolina